 Wouldn’t it be great to have the world’s largest professional coaching association certify you as an excellent coach?

-The International Coach Federation (ICF) with over 34,000 members in 110 countries clearly stands out.
+The International Coaching Federation (ICF) with over 50,000 members in 110 countries clearly stands out.
 The ICF began in 1995, creating rigorous coaching and ethical standards.
 It certifies coach training programs and individual coaches.

 The same goes for the coach credential I received from the ICF.
 Because of the ICF’s high standards, I was challenged to push through my comfort and habits, toward an external standard that ultimately benefited my clients.